Welcome to Music

 Musical experiences:

+This is a significant growth area for students at NUAST.
 Students will have the opportunity to be part of the Nova Trust Orchestra and attend rehearsals and performances at least 3 times per year.

 Additionally, we are introducing an expectation that musical performances will be part of all celebration assemblies which occur every half term (6 performance opportunities per year).